Implications of conformal invariance in momentum space: Solutions to conformal Ward identities

-which is valid away from poles of the gamma function.
 Since the derivatives in the $\Lo$ and $\Ro$ operators defined in \eqref{e:L} and \eqref{e:R} acting on triple-$K$ integrals can also be expressed via \eqref{e:Jid1} in terms of triple-$K$ integrals, this procedure leads to algebraic constraints on the primary constants.